A general framework for optimising cost-effectiveness of pandemic response under partial intervention measures: Discussion

 Despite these limitations, the proposed approach can be effectively used to support policy- and decision-makers.
 On the one hand, the simulation of various pandemic scenarios, distinct WTP and compliance thresholds, as well as different demographic profiles, can inform policy makers on the cost-effectiveness and possible trade-offs achieved by adaptive interventions, trained by the reinforcement learning method coupled with a calibrated ABM.
 On the other hand, the adaptive interventions may be compared against actual real-world data, so that the detected discrepancies may identify the divergence of some underlying assumptions, further elucidating the required responses and necessary adjustments.
 This may be particularly relevant in case of new variants of concern emerging during the anticipated endemic phase of the COVID-19.
+For example, the framework is directly applicable to modelling pandemic responses to the Omicron variant.
+Such an application would require straightforward changes in the ABM parameters, e.g., transmissibility, etc. (see Appendix: Table \ref{tab:calibrated_parameter_values})), vaccination efficacies, and the clinical burden rates (recovery distribution and fatality rate, see Appendix \ref{sec:SM_ABM}: \nameref{sm_recovery_and_fatality}).
+This is a subject of future work.
 Importantly, the proposed framework can enable a comprehensive evaluation of the role played by two key thresholds (WTP and $SD_{max}$), offering insights into the interplay between individual human behaviour and the emergent social dynamics during pandemics.